 • Public art is vital to building a dynamic and equitable city for everyone

-• Public art encourages dialogue across economic, social, racial, political, historic and religious differences
+• Public art encourages dialogue across economic, social, racial, political, historic and

 • Public art inspires the viewer